- Meetings & Education

 University of Miami Miller School of Medicine

-Elective Clerkships: Miller School of Medicine University of Miami/ Jackson Memorial Hospital Department of Rehabilitation Medicine offers an elective clerkship to 4th year medical students in allopathic or osteopathic approved medical schools for a period of 2- 4 weeks.
+Elective Clerkships: Miller School of Medicine University of Miami/ Jackson Memorial Hospital Department of Physical Medicine and Rehabilitation offers an elective clerkship to 4th year medical students in allopathic or osteopathic approved medical schools for a period of 2- 4 weeks.
 The pre-requisite is completion of an elective in general medicine and surgery.
 Students rotate in clinical adult and pediatric inpatient services, consultation services, outpatient services and rehabilitation research.
 Rehab disciplines consist of Traumatic Brain Injury, Spinal Cord Injury, NeuroRehab and Comprehensive.
 The sites for the clinic electives are the Jackson Memorial Hospital inpatient rehab units, University of Miami Hospital and Clinics, Jackson Memorial outpatient staff and private clinics, and Miami VA Healthcare System.
 The sites for the research elective are the Miami Project to Cure Paralysis, Miami VA Healthcare System, and Jackson Memorial Hospital.

 Link: For details go to http://www.mededu.miami.edu/visitingstudents.